Almost everyone has dealt with slow backups, and the root causes boil down to a few typical issues. Let’s take a look at them!

 6. Backing up the Wrong Data Might Cause an Extra Hour of Delay

-There might be times when you, by default, are backing up unwanted or the wrong matter which consumes tons loads of time.
+Backing up unwanted data is another cause of delay.
 To avoid such situations, use data deduplication on your files before backing them up.
 Around 90 percent of the matter on some systems does not need to be retrieved, especially when you have features like System Restore on Windows systems to handle immediate recovery of lost files and folders.
 When you back up things like .tmp files and browser caches, it consumes more of your backup time.
 Modern backup software will allow you to apply elaborated filters to determine what is getting backed up, and what is left.
 Zmanda’s Global Exclusion List lets you exclude unwanted files and folders from your backup and restore process for all Linux sources.
 It eliminates the need to manually enter the directory paths to be excluded from backups and restores each time a new source is added.
 Just for a change, use this exclusive feature by Zmanda to exclude all the unwanted folders and files which will give your backup good momentum.

 7. Pushing a Technology Beyond the Capacity Might Lead to a Backup Failure

-Nowadays, all backup technologies have their niches.
-When you try to use a niche-based technology for a different use, there are high chances for failure.
-Pushing a technology beyond its performance level is the root cause of this problem.
+Pushing a technology beyond its performance level can cause unnecessarily long backup times.
 Technologies like tape technologies, network technologies, and the associated software have a basic range (scale) where they work best.
 These technologies move outside that scale, they work less or fail.